-We love race games, and car racing is among the most popular game themes.
-These are my picks for the best car racing-themed board games and card games.
+Who doesn't love race games?
+And, car racing is among the most popular game themes.
+These are our picks for the best car racing-themed board games and card games.

 01 of 05